MJMcGuffin/muqcs.js/README.md

 The Bloch sphere coordinates are a way to describe the qubit's 'local state'.
 Purity is a quantity varying from 0.5 to 1.0, indicating how entangled the qubit is with the rest of the system:
 0.5 means maximally entangled, 1.0 means not entangled, and an intermediate value means partially mixed.
-Here is an example computing these statistics in muqcs:
+Here is an example computing these statistics with muqcs:

     let N = 4; // total qubits
     input = CMatrix.naryTensor( [ CMatrix.ketZero /*q3*/, CMatrix.ketZero /*q2*/,